momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 We have covered how to leverage `wasm-bindgen`, `wasm-pack`, and `webpack` to integrate Rust with a JavaScript frontend.
 For further exploration and comprehensive details, consider referring to the following resources:

 - [Deploying Rust and WebAssembly](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html): The `wasm-pack` document about possible build targets.
-- [Compiling from Rust to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_Wasm): A tutorial of bulding a `hello world` WASM app.
+- [Compiling from Rust to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_Wasm): A tutorial for building a `hello world` WASM app.
 - [JavaScript to Rust and Back Again: A wasm-bindgen Tale](https://hacks.mozilla.org/2018/04/javascript-to-rust-and-back-again-a-wasm-bindgen-tale/): An article about what `wasm-bindgen` is and how it works.
 - [Hello wasm-pack!](https://hacks.mozilla.org/2018/04/hello-wasm-pack/): The purpose of `wasm-pack` and the explanation of its process.